COPY INTO <location>

 copyOptions ::=

-[ SINGLE = TRUE | FALSE ]
+[ SINGLE = true | false ]

 [ MAX_FILE_SIZE = <num> ]

-SINGLEWhen TRUE, the command unloads data into one single file.
-Default: FALSE.
+| SINGLE | false | When true, the command unloads data into one single file. |

-MAX_FILE_SIZEThe maximum size (in bytes) of each file to be created.
+| MAX_FILE_SIZE | 67108864 bytes (64 MB) | The maximum size (in bytes) of each file to be created.
+Effective when SINGLE is false. |

 DETAILED_OUTPUT